 Our history dates back to 1887, when a group of six churches decided to form an alliance to reach the area immediately surrounding their congregations.
 They began to look at areas that needed missionary church starters, and began to send those men out with support.
 Within a decade twelve churches were included, only four of which were original.

 They also had eight foundation beliefs that anchored them as churches, and six characteristics of a gospel church which were outlined in a document called Mell Baptist Association Articles of Faith 1893.
-After more than 130 years now, we have 27 churches, and two mission churches that all have The Baptist Faith & Message 2000 as their doctrinal statement.
+We now have 28 churches and two mission churches that all have The Baptist Faith & Message 2000 as their doctrinal statement.

 Doctrine is important, and we believe it is important to say where we stand.
 Minor variations of secondary and tertiary doctrines may exist between churches because we have always held to the autonomy of the local church.
 We share many ethical concerns and causes, but our central common cause, and the reason for which we exist is the glory of God through the advancement of the gospel locally and throughout the world.
 We do this in various ways, but one of the things that makes us Southern Baptists is the Cooperative Program, which all our churches give through, and which funds our state convention (the Georgia Baptist Mission Board), the seminaries, the North American Mission Board, and the International Mission Board.